 If yours is a front-loading machine, plan on a load of around seven bath towels, or 10 for a top-loading machine.
 ‘Washing machine drum capacity does vary, though, so it’s always worth checking the user manual – online if you haven’t kept the original – to ensure you don’t overload the appliance,’ says Lucy Searle, global editor in chief of Homes & Gardens.

-Make sure to separate towels before washing to avoid color runs.
-‘You should never wash your white towels with your colored ones,’ cautions Edward Jones, founder of HomeCareHow.
+Make sure to separate different colored towels before washing to avoid color runs.
+‘You should never wash your white towels with your colored ones,’ cautions Edward Jones, founder of HomeCareHow (opens in new tab).

 Which detergent to use to wash towels

 You can use your usual laundry detergent to wash towels.
-What’s crucial, however, is not to use too much, so follow the product guidelines.
+What’s crucial, however, is not to use too much if you want to keep towels fluffy, so follow the product guidelines.
 The reason is that an excess of detergent can make towels feel stiff and scratchy, which is an outcome worth avoiding.

 Tempted to add fabric softener?
 Don’t.
 ‘Fabric softener can build up on towels through wash cycles and compromise their absorbency as well as make them less soft than they should be,’ says Lucy Searle.